barkhaaroraa/MumCare/README.md

 Sometimes, moms need someone to talk to, even when a psychiatrist isn't available.
 Our AI Page features an AI-powered chatbot designed to be a supportive companion for moms.
 Whether they have questions, need reassurance, or simply want to vent, our AI friend is here to listen and provide guidance.

 ## How MUMCARE Works
-1. **Visit the Website**: New moms can access MUMCARE's resources and features by visiting our website.
+1. **Visit the Website**: New moms can access MUMCARES's resources and features by visiting our website.
 2. **Explore Features**: Moms can explore the various features, including the Yoga Zone, Community Page, Relaxation Page, Postpartum Recovery Page, and AI Page.
 3. **Engage and Connect**: Moms can engage with the content, connect with other moms, practice relaxation techniques, access recovery resources, and interact with the AI chatbot as needed.
 4. **Find Support**: MUMCARE provides a supportive and non-judgmental environment where moms can find the support they need to navigate the challenges of postpartum depression.

 ## Setup Guidelines
 ### Installing Required Packages
-Before running MUMCARE, ensure you have the necessary Python packages installed.
+Before running MUMCARES, ensure you have the necessary Python packages installed.
 You can do this by running the following command:<br>
 ```pip install Flask speechrecognition google google-cloud pyttsx3 playsound ```
 #### Installed Modules
 After installing the packages, you'll have access to the following Python modules: